domluna/tinyrag/README.md

 ```

 - `@inbounds` removes any boundary checking.
-- `@simd` adds tells the compiler to use SIMD instructions if possible.
+- `@simd` tells the compiler to use SIMD instructions if possible.

 ```julia
 julia> @be hamming_distance(q1, q2)